Magic Shows

 Poornima and Prahlad Acharya’s show is Maya Jadoo and by splicing drama with magic they call it “dramagic”.

 In 2018 Magician Jitendra Raghuvir’s show completed 15,300 shows in 27 countries.
-They do not use any live animals or birds on or off the stage – no wonder they have been running for 4 generations!
-Their specialities are riding motorcycle blindfold, air levitation of a girl from the audience, Tubezac illusion, money rain on the stage, Houdini box and many more illusions.
+At that time they claimed that they did not use any live animals or birds on or off the stage.
+Their specialities were riding motorcycle blindfold, air levitation of a girl from the audience, Tubezac illusion, money rain on the stage, Houdini box and many more illusions.
+However, in 2024 there was an article about the Raghuvir family of magicians being on the brink of completing 16,000 shows in 28 countries which carried a picture of the magician utilising 5 white doves/pigeons.
+BWC e-mailed the AWBI asking if permission to train and use the birds in their magic shows had been granted to them, but received no reply...

 Magic shows and jugglery are a part of Sonepur Mela too.